 - Applicant: The person who applies for an order on their own behalf or on the behalf of another person

 - Respondent: The person who the order is against is called the respondent.

-How is an application for a Family Violence Intervention order made?
+How is an application for an FVIO made?